 Guys, the average Filipino is 4.3 inches 👀

 I heard a story, about how foreign women used to prefer Filipino lovers—a concept that confused Western men because…weren’t they bigger?
 And didn’t that mean more pleasure?
-Apparently, the ladies liked our could-study-abroad ancestors because they put in more effort in the bedroom to make up for their aforementioned lack in size.
+Apparently, the ladies liked our rich-enough-to-study-abroad ancestors because they put in more effort in the bedroom to make up for their aforementioned lack in size.

 Fast forward to 2020 and I’m talking with a friend about our ~experiences~ and how the same theory still holds true: Smaller men like to compensate with other things (and it pays off a lot).
 But to add: If we're talking about just penetration, does the same answer hold true?
 Not really.

 Let me throw some numbers your way first.
 On average, the Filipino man is about 4.3 inches long down there, while erect.
 To put things into perspective, Australians tend to be about 6.1, Germans stand erect at 5.6 and Japanese men are at a solid 5 inches.
 On the other end of the stick are the Thai men, who generally stiffen up to 3.7 inches.

 So are the Filipino boys at the shorter end of the stick?
 Well, to put it bluntly, the answer yes.